LordByku/signal-mitm/docs/mitmproxy_docs.md

     - POSSIBLE USE: track which messages were dropped (if any)

 - `def drop(self) -> None`
-    - Drop this message, i.e., don't forward it to the peer.
+    - Drop this message, meaning do not forward it to the recipient.
-    - Original use case: drop each websocket message regarding Signal messages
-  <font color="burgundy">**CHRISSY**: I don't understand what is meant with the last line, is that something that was used?
-Why is it not listed in the previous chapter?
-Also what does it mean to 'drop each websocket message regarding Signal messages', please clarify.</font>
+        During the PoC, the `drop()` function was used to drop any WebSocket message and the mitmproxy was (re-)creating the messages internally and _injecting_ them into the channel.
+The proxy was not relaying messages transparently but processing each of them.

-    - POSSIBLE USE: drop messages that are not needed
+        - POSSIBLE USE: Discard unnecessary or bad status code response messages.

 ## [mitmproxy.proxy.context](https://docs.mitmproxy.org/stable/api/mitmproxy/proxy/context.html)